Counselling & Psychotherapy

 Beginning therapy can feel vulnerable.

-Finding the right therapist matters, and it's important that you feel comfortable with the person you choose.
+Finding the right therapist matters.
+It is important that you feel comfortable with the person you choose.

-If you'd like to talk, I offer a consultation where we can discuss what's bringing you to therapy, answer any questions you have, and explore whether working together feels like a good fit.
+If you would like to talk, I offer a consultation where we can discuss what is bringing you to therapy, answer any questions you have, and explore whether working together feels like a good fit.

 You don’t have to have everything figured out before reaching out.

-Laurel Swenson is a Registered Clinical Counsellor (RCC) providing therapy in Vancouver.
+Laurel Swenson is a Registered Clinical Counsellor (RCC) providing counselling and psychotherapy in Vancouver and online.